 Enhancing Real-time Data Access

 AI agents for tasks like financial analysis, market intelligence, or real-time RAG demand the freshest data.
 Sequential data fetching prevents true real-time operation.
-Parallel Search Lanes ensure your agents can gather information from multiple sources (SERP, web pages) almost instantaneously, providing a real-time snapshot of the internet.
-In our benchmarks, we’ve seen agents complete complex research tasks up to 10x faster due to this uninhibited access.
+Parallel Lanes allow agents to gather information from multiple sources (SERP, web pages) almost instantaneously, providing a real-time snapshot of the internet.
+This can materially reduce research time for complex tasks.

 Optimizing for Bursty Workloads